-The two coins listed on this page are/were produced by the Royal Canadian Mint and the China Mint.
-Only the Canadian Palladium Maple Leafs are still regularly minted at this time.
 Click on the provided links to buy the coins from respected dealers online, compare current prices or just simply find out more information.

 The 99.95% fine Canadian Palladium Maple Leafs were the first palladium coins ever minted by the Royal Canadian Mint and the world's first regularly issued palladium bullion coins.
 The coins were first minted in November 2005 and production continued uninterrupted until 2007.
-After that, Palladium Maple Leaf coins were again minted in 2009 and 2015.
-That last year also saw the introduction of two new security features, radial lines as well as a special privy mark with the laser-engraved year of mintage.
+After that, Palladium Maple Leaf coins were again minted in 2009, 2015 and 2017.
+Radial lines as well as a special privy mark with the laser-engraved year of mintage were introduced as two new security features in 2015.
 These features were implemented to prevent counterfeiting.
-The coins are only available with a brilliant uncirculated finish in the single available denomination of 1 oz.
+The coins are only available with a brilliant uncirculated finish in the single available size of 1 oz.
 Their official face value is CAD $ 50 and they have legal tender status in Canada.

 The Canadian Palladium Maple Leaf page gives more information about the coins and allows you to compare current prices.

-In 1989, the 99.9% fine Palladium Pandas made their debut as a coin (commemorative proof Palladium Panda medals had been issued in 1988).
+In 1989, the 99.9% fine Chinese Palladium Pandas made their debut as a coin (commemorative proof Palladium Panda medals had been issued in 1988).
 A total of 3,000 proof 1 oz Chinese Palladium Panda coins was minted that year by the China Gold Coin Incorporation.
 The nominal face value of each of these coins was 50 Yuan.

-The next Chinese Palladium Pandas came out in 2004.
+The next Palladium Pandas came out in 2004.
 A total of 8,000 proof coins of the 1/2 oz denomination (100 Yuan face value) was minted that year.
 The same number of proof coins of the same denomination was minted again the following year 2005.